 You’ll be moving, standing, absorbing excitement, and losing water rapidly through sweat.
 Most well-organised festivals now provide hydration stations where you can refill a personal bottle, so carry one.
 Keep a couple of ORS sachets in your backpack or tote for a quick boost.
 If alcohol is available, indulge responsibly.
 A headache and heat is nobody’s idea of a cultural experience.

-- Protect the Pits (and the Rest of You)
+- Protect The Pits & The Rest of You)

-Sweating is completely natural.
-It is your body’s built-in cooling system doing exactly what it is supposed to do.
+Sweating is your body’s built-in cooling system doing exactly what it is supposed to do.
 That said, feeling sticky and uncomfortable can pull you out of the moment, so a good antiperspirant deodorant stick or roll-on is worth packing.
 A small pack of wet wipes or a cooling face mist can also make a surprisingly big difference on a long festival day.

 Many outdoor festival venues now come equipped with hydration stations and mist-cooling fans.
 That is wonderful.
 But there is a particular joy in having your own personal wind machine that requires no queueing.
-You can go old school with a Japanese fan or buy one of those cute portable electric fans.
-If you are going electric, charge it fully the night before, and carry a power bank or spare batteries.
+Go old school with a Japanese fan, or pick up one of those compact portable electric fans.
+If you go electric, charge it fully the night before and carry a power bank.

 Image Source: Hrishikesh Centre of Contemporary Dance